 Make a temporary variable, va66, equal to 0.

-See how many agents with the classifier 2 11 1000 are in that 300 pixel range.
+This block will allow us to see how many agents with the classifier 2 11 1000 are in that 300 pixel range.

 ESEE leaves the target at the last ‘seen’ agent (the last food item that we count), so we need to manually change the target back to the vendor by adding in TARG OWNR.
 If we didn’t, when the food decayed, the vendor wouldn’t vend!